Biomarkers and Diagnostic Testing

 The Biomarkers and Diagnostic Tests community is led by Martin Pomper and Elizabeth Selvin.

-Likewise, the study of biomarkers has evolved rapidly in the progress of personalized medicine.
+The study of biomarkers rapidly evolved the progress of personalized medicine.
 The identification and validation of biomarkers in disease diagnosis, treatment, prognosis, and prevention play an essential role in the genome era.